lspestrip/striptease/docs/authentication.rst

 Authentication
 ==============

-In order to use the tools provided by Striptease, you must have an account for the STRIP web portal.
+To use the tools provided by Striptease, you must have an account for the STRIP web portal.
 Once you are registered, you must use your username and password to authenticate to the portal.

 Striptease provides a number of shortcuts to provide your own credentials to the web portal.
 Here are the possibilities: